Customer Service and Guidance

 - Read more about hiking and drinking water.

 - There are no waste bins in the reserve, so hikers are themselves responsible for waste management.
 This means that you must carry all litter you cause away with you and take it to a recycling point.
-However, you can put biodegradable waste in a dry toilet, of which there are three on the site.
-You can also use a campfire site to burn those articles that can safely be burnt.
+Biodegradable waste should be placed in a toilet or composter, and small amounts of clean paper and cardboard can be used as kindling in a campfire.

 - Read more about hiking without littering.